DexKit/dexkit-js-2024/content/blog/join-superapp-version-2-and-win-a-free-axie-infinity-battle-team.md

 ---
-title: "Join SuperApp Version 2 and Win a Free Axie Infinity Battle Team!"
+title: Join SuperApp Version 2 and Win a Free Axie Infinity Battle Team!
-date: "May 23, 2022"
+date: 'May 23, 2022'
+excerpt: >-
-excerpt: "<p>Participate in our SuperApp Version 2 launch and get a chance to win a free Axie Infinity battle team.
-Join now and start battling to earn daily SLP tokens!</p> "
+  Participate in our SuperApp Version 2 launch and get a chance to win a free Axie Infinity battle team.
-category: "Community"
+category: Community
-slug: "join-superapp-version-2-and-win-a-free-axie-infinity-battle-team"
+slug: join-superapp-version-2-and-win-a-free-axie-infinity-battle-team
-imageUrl: "/blog-images/Axie_giveaway_v2_l.png"
+imageUrl: /blog-images/Axie_giveaway_v2_l.png
 ---

 The winner was randomly selected on July 19th, 2022.
 Results can be seen [here.](https://app.randompicker.com/protocol/761696x87878)